CropGenius/cropgenius-ultimate-agri-assistant/.amazonq/rules/RULES.md

 - Use 'gpt-4o' as the model name for OpenAI's GPT-4 with vision capabilities
 - MCP configuration should be in .mcp directory, not .roo directory
 - Fixed Netlify deployment errors: Remove duplicate keys in supabaseClient.ts auth config, install missing @tanstack/react-query-persist-client dependency, fix escaped characters in JSX components
+- Fixed "require is not defined" browser error: Replace require() calls with ES module imports, use import.meta.env instead of process.env for Vite compatibility, add graceful fallbacks for missing environment variables

 # Scratchpad